RAJ-PGA: Reasoning-Activated Jailbreak and Principle-Guided Alignment Framework for Large Reasoning Models: Methodology

+Unlike traditional LLMs, LRMs generate an explicit reasoning trajectory $r$ before producing the final response $y$.
+Formally, given an input prompt $x$, the joint probability of the model's output can be decomposed as:

+This decoupling allows us to analyze how reasoning-activated prompts influence the safety of both reasoning and response.

+As formalized in Algorithm~\ref{alg:end_to_end_construction}, the construction of the Reasoning-Activated Jailbreak~(RAJ) dataset $\mathcal{D}_{\text{RAJ}}$ is guided by the safety inversion logic, which evaluates the model's responses to original prompts versus their concretized counterparts through a differential execution pipeline:

+where $(x_c, y_c)$ denotes the concretized prompt and the corresponding model output including the reasoning chain $r_c$.
+The function $S(\cdot) \in \{safe, unsafe\}$ represents the consensus-based safety validation (comprising automated guards and human auditing), where $S=safe$ indicates a safe refusal and $S=unsafe$ signifies a safety violation.
+This criterion ensures that $\mathcal{D}_{\text{RAJ}}$ captures samples where reasoning-eliciting inputs effectively bypass the model's intrinsic safety alignment.

+\paragraph{Stage 1: Concretization and Attack} We utilize our proposed rewriting method to transform an initial set of malicious prompts into a concretized dataset.
+Our initial pool of malicious prompts from PKU-SafeRLHF~\cite{ji2025pkusaferlhfmultilevelsafetyalignment}, which contains 44.6K carefully curated prompts spanning 19 fine-grained harm categories, and further labels harm severity at three levels (Minor/Moderate/Severe), enabling controlled sampling along both harm type and risk intensity.
+For each original prompt $x_o \in \mathcal{X}_{\text{origin}}$, we generate a concretized counterpart $x_c$ using a three-step rewriting strategy:

-(3) Rewriting: Rewriting the question based on the original question and the associated things.
-The goal of rewriting is to make the question more specific, involve more details, and look legal and harmless in form, so as to induce the model to generate output containing sensitive information.
+\begin{itemize} \item \textbf{Intent Identification:} Based on the original malicious question, LLM accurately determines its hidden malicious intent and understands the real needs behind the question, thereby providing a clear direction for subsequent rewriting. \item \textbf{Association:} Using the identified malicious intent, associate the intent with things that can achieve the goal.
+Through these associations, we can build a richer problem context, expand the understanding of the problem, and enhance the LRMs' tendency to generate more inferences. \item \textbf{Rewriting:} Rewriting the question based on the original question and the associated components.
+The goal of rewriting is to make the question more specific, involve more details, and appear legal and harmless in form, so as to induce the model to generate output containing sensitive information. \end{itemize}